Maintenance work on seismic boats

 Text and photo: Sveinung W. Jensen, Tellus Kommunikasjon

-"From these winches, the cables pass through the pulleys and into the sea.
-Whether Ramform Explorer will be activated again, we do not know.
-But when the boat remains inactive for so long, the equipment must be checked regularly.
-The shipping company always keeps the ships ready to go at short notice, and we assist where we can", says Erik Vindheim, a mechanic at FFS.
+- From these winches, the cables run through the pulleys and out into the sea.
+We don't know whether the Ramform Explorer will be activated again.
+But when the boat is idle for so long, the equipment must be checked regularly.
+The shipping company always keeps the ships ready to go out at short notice and we help where we can," says one of the mechanics at FFS.

 A few decks below, there is also full activity.
 One of FFS's workboats docks at the ship's side before retrieving a hose from the suction truck belonging to Hansen Renovation.
 Oil-contaminated water is to be collected.